ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: current_limit_range

     Specifies the current limit range, in amps, for the specified channel(s).
     The range defines the valid value to which the current limit can be set.
-Use the NIDCPOWER_ATTR_CURRENT_LIMIT_AUTORANGE  attribute to enable automatic selection of the current limit range.
+Use the :py:data:`nidcpower.Session.current_limit_autorange`  property to enable automatic selection of the current limit range.
-    The NIDCPOWER_ATTR_CURRENT_LIMIT_RANGE attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute  is set to NIDCPOWER_VAL_DC_VOLTAGE.
+    The :py:data:`nidcpower.Session.current_limit_range` property is applicable only if the :py:data:`nidcpower.Session.output_function` property  is set to :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE`.
-    NIDCPOWER_ATTR_OUTPUT_ENABLED attribute for more information about enabling the output channel.
+    :py:data:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.
     For valid ranges, refer to the Ranges topic for your device in the NI DC Power Supplies and SMUs Help.